Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 TODO
 ----

-- [ ] Remove doctrine:lexer from composer vendor.
+- [x] Remove doctrine:lexer from composer vendor.
 - [ ] Add a checkbox in resource form to append marker to map of module Mapping or a main option?
 - [ ] Add a button "select on map" in resource form to specify coordinates directly.
 - [ ] Add a js to convert wkt into svg icon (via geojson/d3 or directly).
+- [ ] Upgrade terraformer to terraformer.js (need a precompiled js).
+- [ ] Rename api keys to "geometry", "geography", "geography:coordinates" for Omeka S v4?

 Warning